-What is Electrostatic?
+What Is Electrostatic?

-Potential of a point is referred to the work done per unit charge in bringing a charge from infinity to a certain point.
+The potential of a point is referred to the work done per unit charge in bringing a charge from infinity to a certain point.

 The potential energy stored in a system is the work done by the external influence in organizing the charges in their locations.

 The plates of a capacitor enclose a medium which can be filled with insulating substances, and then a net dipole moment is induced by the electric field in the dielectric.
 This gives rise to the field in the opposite direction.

 A capacitor is a system of two conductors separated by an insulating material.

 Students can refer to the short notes and MCQ questions along with separate solution pdf of this chapter for quick revision from the links below:

 - Electrostatics Study Notes

 - A spherical conductor has a charge of 4 × 10–8C distributed uniformly on its surface of radius 15 cm.
 Calculate the electric field just outside the sphere and at a point 15 cm from the centre of the sphere.